Gainesville High School (Georgia): Athletics

 GHS teams are known as the Red Elephants.
 They are the only school in the country with that mascot.
 They received the name in the 1920s when the well-known writer Grantland Rice decided to watch the final game of the undefeated 1925 Gainesville Red Elephants football team.
 Rice quipped "The team is coming on the field looking like a herd of "Red Elephants as the ground shakes beneath their feet".
-From 1923-25 The Red Elephants had a combined record of 26 wins and 0 losses {19 of those 26 wins came via shutout).
-They scored a combined 1045 points and allowed only 70 -SEASONS 23-25- (*The most dominant 3-year era for any team. *GHSA was not formed at the time and State Champions were not named.)
+From 1923 to 1925 The Red Elephants had a combined record of 26 wins and 0 losses (19 of those 26 wins came via shutout).
+They scored a combined 1045 points and allowed only 70.
+The GHSA did not exist at the time and State Champions were not named.

 The Red Elephants football team won the State Championship in 2012 with Deshaun Watson (Current Cleveland Browns QB) leading the way.

 Boys' golf teams

 Gainesville High School claims one of the most successful boys' golf programs in Georgia history.
 The program has won seven GHSA state championships (1978, 1979, 1981, 1994, 1996, 2012, and 2013).